apify/apify-docs/content/academy/api_scraping/general_api_scraping/handling_pagination.md

 All that's left to do now is flesh out this `while` loop with pagination logic and finally return the **items** array once the loop has finished.

 > Note that it's better to add requests to a requests queue rather than processing them in memory.
-The crawlers offered by the [Apify SDK](https://sdk.apify.com) provide this functionality out of the box.
+The crawlers offered by [Crawlee](https://crawlee.dev/docs/) provide this functionality out of the box.

 ```JavaScript
 // index.js